TaiBT2/Ansible/document/playbook.md

 ## File
 -  helping work with file
 ### lineinfile
-- Search for a line  in a file and replace it or add it if it doesnlt exits `/etc/resolv.conf`
+- Search for a line  in a file and replace it or add it if it doesnlt exits \n `/etc/resolv.conf`
 ```sh
 nameserver 10.2.250.1